Analytical Formula for Fractional-Order Conditional Moments of Nonlinear Drift CEV Process with Regime Switching: Hybrid Approach with Applications: The -state regime-switching NLD-CEV process

 In the second case, where $\beta > 2$, we set $\beta = \frac{2\alpha + 1}{\alpha}$, resulting in

-It is noteworthy that as $\beta \rightarrow 2$, both cases of the NLD-CEV process converge, with $\alpha \rightarrow \infty$ in each scenario, linking the model to a lognormal process.
-To guarantee the existence of a unique pathwise strong solution for \eqref{main_process>2}, the following existence and uniqueness conditions are required:
+It is noteworthy that as $\beta \rightarrow 2$, both cases of the NLD-CEV process converge, with $\alpha \rightarrow \infty$ in each scenario, linking the model back to a lognormal process.
+To guarantee the existence of a unique pathwise strong solution for~\eqref{main_process>2}, the following existence and uniqueness conditions are required. \begin{assumption} The parameters $-\kappa(t), \theta(t)$, and $-\sigma(t)$ in the NLD-CEV process~\eqref{main_process} are strictly positive and smooth functions depending on the temporal variable $t\in[0,T]$.
+Moreover, ${\kappa(t)}/{\sigma^{2}(t)}$ is locally bounded on $[0,T]$. \end{assumption}